polypheny/Polypheny-Control/README.md

 ## Contributing
 We highly welcome your contributions to _Polypheny Control_.
 If you would like to contribute, please fork the repository and submit your changes as a pull request.
-Please consult our [Admin Repository](https://github.com/polypheny/Admin) for guidelines and additional information.
+Please consult our [Admin Repository](https://github.com/polypheny/Admin) and our [Website](https://polypheny.org) for guidelines and additional information.

 Please note that we have a [code of conduct](https://github.com/polypheny/Admin/blob/master/CODE_OF_CONDUCT.md).
 Please follow it in all your interactions with the project.